Integration of professional values

 Jewish education through games with opportunities

-To recreate with the children the system of Polish Jewish self-government ‘VAAD of the Four Lands’ and to write the ‘Warsaw Talmud’ - a book with the results of each of the educational formats.
+Recreate with the children the system of Polish Jewish self-government ‘VAAD of the Four Lands’ and to write the ‘Warsaw Talmud’ - a book with the results of each of the educational formats.

 Implementation: